FarLostBrand/AvatarCardBattle/README.md

 After both players choose an avatar, it's battle time.
 Both players will take turns picking a certain amount of cards from the deck.
 They will have the ability to draw and/or shuffle the deck if they please.
 Players will be able to use their ability on their turn if the conditions are met.
+When all players have the max number of cards (the amount you decide), the game is over.
+For every card you have greater than the opponents you get a point.
+For example if my first card was 5 but yours was 4, then I would get a point.
+The player with the most points wins.

 # Abilities